corda/corda/docs/source/contributing.rst

 ---------------------------
 You should make your changes as follows:

-1. Create a fork of the master branch of the `Corda repo <https://github.com/corda/corda>`_
+1. Create a fork of the `Corda repo <https://github.com/corda/corda>`_
 2. Clone the fork to your local machine
 3. Build Corda by following the instructions :doc:`here </building-corda>`
+4. Be sure to work from the appropriate branch for your changes, as per the section below.
-4. Make the changes, in accordance with the :doc:`code style guide </codestyle>`
+5. Make the changes, in accordance with the :doc:`code style guide </codestyle>`

+Selecting a development branch
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Corda does not use the `master` branch for development.
+Instead, all development work is done on the branch named according to the release that it represents.
+The following pattern is used for branch naming:
+`release/os/{major version}.{minor version}`

+Note that `release` is always part of the name of the branch, even for unreleased versions of Corda.
+The default github branch will always be the current development branch of Corda.
+Development work should target the oldest version of Corda for which the work would be appropriate.
+For instance, if a pull request would be applicable to Corda 4.1 and Corda 4.3, it would be appropriate to open a pull request for `release/os/4.1`.
+That work would then be merged forward from `release/os/4.1` to `release/os/4.3`.
+If the work is only applicable to Corda 4.3, a pull request need only be opened against release/os/4.3.

 Things to check
 ^^^^^^^^^^^^^^^